-Registration Completion of Courses with Continuous Registration TRU-OL The following applies to courses with continuous registration (e.g. do not have fixed start dates and are called 'not paced') delivered by TRU-OL: - Most three-credit distance courses are designed to be completed within a four-month period, based on 12 to 15 hours of study time per week.
+Completion of Courses with Continuous Registration TRU-OL The following applies to courses with continuous registration (e.g. do not have fixed start dates and are called 'not paced') delivered by TRU-OL: - Most three-credit distance courses are designed to be completed within a four-month period, based on 12 to 15 hours of study time per week.
 Students, however, may complete courses sooner.
-Three courses taken consecutively are considered a full-load and 18 credits (or six courses) taken over a year are considered full-time study. - It is recommended that students in courses delivered by TRU-OL complete assignments in sequential order and submit them on schedule to their tutor (at least several weeks before the final examination) to achieve the learning outcomes and to prepare for their final examination. - The schedule of eligible examination session dates, within the maximum course completion time, is listed in the student's confirmation of registration package.
+Three courses taken consecutively are considered a full-load and 18 credits (or six courses) taken over a year are considered full-time study. - It is recommended that students in courses delivered by TRU-OL complete assignments in sequential order and submit them on schedule to their Open Learning Faculty Member (at least several weeks before the final examination) to achieve the learning outcomes and to prepare for their final examination. - The schedule of eligible examination session dates, within the maximum course completion time, is listed in the student's confirmation of registration package.
+Contact Student Services at student@tru.ca for clarification.
 Note Full-time financial aid students should refer to their Study Contract for course completion deadlines.
 SFU Students are required to complete the course in 13 weeks from the course start date (normally the first Monday in September, January or May) and submit assignments according to established timelines.
 Course completion times are given in the course descriptions.
 Those wanting to audit a TRU-OL course delivered by SFU should contact SFU directly.
 Students residing outside Canada who are interested in registering in TRU-OL courses delivered by SFU are considered on an individual basis.
-Contact SFU's Centre for Online and Distance Education for more details (page 197).
-UVIC Course completion times are given in the course descriptions.
-If none is listed, contact the specific UVic program area (page 203).
+Contact SFU's Centre for Online and Distance Education for more details (page 218) UVIC Course completion times are given in the course descriptions.
+If none is listed, contact the specific UVic program area (page 219).
 Those wanting to audit a TRU-OL course delivered by UVic should contact UVic directly.
 Some TRU-OL courses delivered by UVic are available to students residing outside Canada.
 Students should contact the UVic program area for more details.
 Some TRU-OL courses delivered by UVic include face-to-face lab, classroom or field-trip components, which may require travel to UVic or a designated site.
 The UVic program area provides details.
-Grading TRU-OL, SFU and UVIC Course assessment and marking information is included in the course package while final letter grading information can be found in the policy section on pages 33-35.
+Grading TRU-OL, SFU and UVIC Course assessment and marking information is included in the course material or in the online course environment, while final letter grading information can be found in the policy section on pages 35-36.
 TRU-OL does not receive or record assignment grades for courses delivered by SFU or UVIC, only final grades.
-Registration, Cancellation, Withdrawal, Extension, Repeat Registration Refer to policies on pages 27-30.
+Registration, Cancellation, Withdrawal, Extension, Repeat Registration Refer to policies on pages 29-32.